 Potato croquettes are something you make with leftover mashed potatoes, except when your child requests them for her birthday dinner, in which case you skip the plain mashed and move directly to croquettes.
 This recipe combines mashed potatoes with freshly grated ginger and garlic and toasted Indian spices.
 Next time I might use olives, anchovies [...]Read More

-One day you’re in a breezy sundress sipping white wine in the backyard and the next day you’re bundled in an sweater driving to school in the rain.
+One day you’re sipping white wine in the backyard and the next day you’re bundled in an sweater driving to school in the rain.
 My daughter is quiet in the car this morning, on her first day back.
-Her backpack sits on her lap and she hugs it to her chest, [...]Read More
+Her backpack sits on her lap and she hugs it to her chest, resting her head on [...]Read More

 A message to the reluctant cook,